 Building a Hybrid Search Query

 The following describes how to build and run a Hybrid Search query.
-A Hybrid search performs both a Classic Search and a Vector Search.
+A Hybrid search performs both a Lexical Search and a Vector Search.
 It then assigns a multiplier (weight) to the resulting matches and retrieves the documents with the top highest scores for retrieval.

 Running the Hybrid Search Query